OutSystems/AzureARMTemplates/README.md

 #### Notes:

-- The Azure SQL Server admin username must NOT be the identical to the VM admin username or the deployment will fail.
+- The Azure SQL Server admin username MUST BE different from the VM admin username or the deployment will fail.

 ### 5. Single Environment